-The department is responsible for implementing California's Dam Safety Program pursuant to the California-Water Code, Division 3, Part 1.
-In the event of a violation of Water Code, Division 3, Part 1, regulations adopted pursuant thereto, or any department approvals, orders, or requirements issued under Water Code, Division 3, Part 1, the department may initiate proceedings to obtain compliance.
+The department is responsible for implementing California's Dam Safety Program pursuant to the Water Code, Division 3, Part 1.
+In the event of a violation of Water Code, Division 3, Part 1, implementing regulations, or any department approvals, orders, or requirements issued under Water Code, Division 3, Part 1, the department may initiate proceedings to obtain compliance.
 With respect to enforcement actions to ensure compliance with Water Code, Division 3, Part 1, Chapter 4, Article 6, the department will coordinate with Cal OES.
-The regulations in this article specify the process for administrative enforcement actions that the Department may take to ensure compliance with Water Code, Division 3, Part 1 and implementing regulations.
-The regulations also provide a hearing process for revocations of certificates of approval.
-The process established in this article does not limit the Department's ability to issue directives or orders for dam safety remedial actions or emergency work or to pursue judicial remedies.
+The regulations in this article specify the process for administrative enforcement actions that the department may take to ensure compliance with Water Code, Division 3, Part 1 and implementing regulations.
+The process established in this article does not limit the department's ability to issue directives or orders for dam safety remedial actions or emergency work or to pursue judicial remedies.

-Reference: Sections 6075, 6077, 6079, 6100, 6160, 6161, 6357.4, 6429, 6431, and 6432, Water Code.
+Reference: Sections 6075, 6077, 6079, 6100, 6160, 6161, 6429, 6431 and 6432, Water Code.

-§ 337.2 Definitions.
+§ 337.2.
+Definitions.